 Bart Starr is one of the most beloved figures in the history of the Green Bay Packers and also a Hall of Fame quarterback.
-Both a player and a coach for Packers, Bart Starr cards are very popular with collectors, especially his autographs and vintage options.
+Both a player and a coach for the Packers, Bart Starr cards are very popular with collectors, especially his autographs and vintage options.

-With the earliest Bart Starr card debuting in 1957, card collectors did not have to wait long.
+With the earliest Bart Starr card debuting in 1957, collectors had options pretty soon after his pro football career began.
 Following the rookie release, vintage cards for Starr were consistent until his retirement in 1971.
-Those are some of the most popular cards and offer a good mix of value and design along with options for almost any budget.
+These are some of the most popular cards he has.
+They offer a good mix of value and design along with choices for almost any budget.

 Top Bart Starr Football Cards

 Click on the listings below to shop for specific cards on eBay to check completed sales values.